tedca77/IME/DEVELOPER.md

 ##Creating MacOS version

-If anyone would like to build this project, I can provide additional information here.
+If anyone would like to build this project for MacOS, I can provide additional information here.

-Thanks to all developers for working on these libraries.
+Thanks to all developers for working on the open source libraries that have enabled this application.
+I would welcome additional contributions to this.

+Thanks also to OpenStreetMap and all the contributors for providing a wonderful API service.

 Ted Carroll
 January 2023